badoo/techblog/_posts/2015-06-22-lets-build-freehand-drawing-in-ios-part-2.markdown

 ### Separating View and Logic

 The most important step is to separate the logic of the commands from the view.
 Our view in this case will act as the environment for the commands to execute on.
-It will also do all the performance optimisations needed, but there will be no logic about gestures or commands.
+It will also do all the required performance optimisations, but there will be no logic about gestures or commands.

 We can create a different object, a controller if you will, to do all the gesture and command logic.
-This new object does not need to be a UIViewController  subclass, in fact it only needs to be an NSObject subclass because it needs to offer selectors for the callbacks of gesture recognizers.
-This object will hold an ordered list of the commands.
+This new object does not need to be a UIViewController subclass, in fact it only has to be an NSObject subclass because it needs to offer selectors for the callbacks of gesture recognizers.
+This object will hold an ordered list of commands.

 You can find the change [here][refactor1].
 Let’s highlight the key changes.
-First we have introduced another protocol, called `DrawCommandReceiver`, just to decouple the View and controller objects, as executing a command needs the context to be set up in the view:
+First we have introduced another protocol, called `DrawCommandReceiver`, just to decouple the view and controller objects, as executing a command needs the context to be set up in the view:

 {% highlight swift %}
 protocol DrawCommandReceiver {